Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Numerical experiments with LSEF

-The performance of the LSEF analysis reported in section \ref{sec_expm_anls} was so impressive that we did no tuning (other than choosing neural network's hyperparameters) there.
-We recall that the reason for that was the use of the true prior model for $\sigma_\ell(x)$ (that is the true hyperprior model) in training the neural network.
-Here, as we had no true hyperprior model, we did some tuning.
+The performance of the LSEF analysis reported in section \ref{sec_expm_anls} was so impressive that we did no tuning there (other than choosing the neural network's hyperparameters).
+We recall that the reason for that was the setting in which (i) the prior uncertainty was, by construction, governed by the Locally Stationary Convolution Model and (2) the hyperprior of the model parameters was also available to train the neural network.
+Here, as neither of these two conditions was met, some tuning was done.
 First, we found it beneficial to increase the number of bandpass filters from 6 to 8.
-Second, we specified the same width $\Delta_{H_j}=\Delta_H$ of the spectral transfer function (see Eq.~(\ref{Hj})) for all filters.
+Second, we specified ${q_{\rm shape}}=2$ and the same width $\Delta_{{\cal H}_j}=\Delta_{{\cal H}}$ of the spectral transfer function (see Eq.~(\ref{Hj})) for all bandpass filters.
 Third, we retrained the neural network for each ensemble size.
-Fourth, we increased $\Delta_{H}$ for larger ensemble sizes: $\Delta_H=5$ for $n_{\rm e} \le 40$ and $\Delta_H=10$ for $n_{\rm e} > 40$ (we recall that in \ref{App_consi}, we found that it is worth broadening the spectral transfer functions of the bandpass filters with the growing ensemble size).
+Fourth, we increased $\Delta_{{\cal H}}$ for larger ensemble sizes: $\Delta_{{\cal H}}=5$ for $n_{\rm e} \le 40$ and $\Delta_{{\cal H}}=10$ for $n_{\rm e} > 40$ (following the finding in \ref{App_consi} that it is worth broadening the spectral transfer functions of the bandpass filters with the growing ensemble size, see also section \ref{sec_estm_consi}).
 Fifth, we specified the (hyper)prior sample of the spectral functions $\sigma_\ell(x)$ in a different, ad-hoc way compared to section \ref{sec_expm_anls}, see the next subsection.